Wealth Management for Individuals

 - Are there any expenses not listed here that I might have overlooked?

 We have a one fee bundled billing structure, which is based on the market value of the portfolios we manage for you.
 We believe our all-in fee structure provides superior value.
-According to a 2017 financial advisory fee study from Bob Veres’ Inside Information, the average true all-in cost for financial advisors is higher than the average fee of a DCM client, at every level of AUM.1
+According to a study from Bob Veres’ Inside Information1, the average true all-in cost for financial advisors is higher than the average fee of a DCM client, at every level of AUM.

-The fee covers all investment management services and advice, trading costs, tax strategy advice, financial planning services, second-generation financial education services and notary public services; that is, any and all financial advisory services that we offer are included.
+The fee covers all investment management services and advice, trading costs, held away asset advice, and comprehensive financial planning, and notary public services.
+Any and all financial advisory services that we offer are included in the fee.

 We do not utilize investment vehicles, such as mutual funds, which often carry additional expenses for the investor.
 However, we do use Exchange Traded Funds (ETFs) with minimal fees.